maiko254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - script that sets the permission to the file hello.
 9-John_Doe - Script that sets the mode of the file hello.
 10-mirror_permissions - Script that sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions - Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.